FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 * The `results` directory holds logs that are generated every time you run IDT.
 * The `configs` directory holds configuration values that are needed to set up IDT

-Before we can run IDT, we have to update the files in `configs`.
-In this reference implementation, we have pre-defined configs available in the `idt_configs` directory.
+Before running IDT, the files in `configs` need to be updated.
+In this repository, we have pre-defined configs available in the `idt_config` directory.
 Copy these templates over into IDT, and the rest of this section will walk through the remaining values that need to be filled in.

-First, copy one of each file from `idt_configs` (based on host OS) in this reference repository to the `configs` directory inside the newly downloaded IDT project.
+First, copy one of each file from `idt_config` (based on host OS) in this reference repository to the `configs` directory inside the newly downloaded IDT project.
 This should provide you with the following files in `device_tester/configs` directory:

 ```
 configs/dummyPublicKeyAsciiHex.txt